Your Step-By-Step Guide to Going to the ER During the Pandemic

 Across the nation, people are avoiding going to the emergency room, even for heart attacks, strokes, and surgical emergencies.
 This is leading to an increase in preventable death and lifelong disability.
 Here’s what you need to know about going to the ER during the COVID-19 pandemic.

 Is It Too Risky to Visit the ER During COVID-19?

-Paul Goen, MD, FACEP, the emergency department medical director at CHI St. Joseph Health Regional Hospital, explains why timely care is so important.
+Paul Goen, MD, FACEP, the emergency room services medical director at St. Joseph Health Regional Hospital, explains why timely care is so important.

 “There are emergent situations where minutes, or even seconds, make a big difference in the clinical outcome.
 Specifically, some traumatic injuries, strokes, and heart attacks have to be addressed in a timely manner, or an individual could have long-term devastating effects.”

 He continues, “Other symptoms, such as severe abdominal pain, severe headache, and other signs, can be indicative of a time-sensitive emergency.
 The bottom line is you should not put off seeking care for fear of COVID-19.”

 What Is the Risk of Catching COVID-19 While Seeking Emergency Room Services?

 “There are not any studies out there to show us how likely it is that you will contract COVID-19 by visiting an emergency room.
 That being said, I can assure you that we take way more precautions in our emergency rooms than just about anywhere else you may visit.
 Visiting one of our ERs is certainly safer than simply going to the grocery store.
 This is due to all of the precautions that we take with every patient,” Dr. Goen explains.